 The second survey (1998-2000) covered manufacturing and services, and was performed by the University of Pretoria and Eindhoven University.

-*formerly Department of Arts, Culture, Science and Technology, and thereafter, Department of Science and Technology.
+*Formerly Department of Arts, Culture, Science and Technology, and thereafter, Department of Science and Technology.
+Currently, Department of Science and Innovation.